ossf/omega-moderne-client/src/omega_moderne_client/campaign/campaigns/pr_message_footer.md

 1. Is the vulnerable code only in tests or example code?
 No disclosure required!
 2. Is the vulnerable code in code shipped to your end users?
 Vulnerability disclosure is probably required!

-For partial path traversal, consider if user-supplied input could ever flow to this logic.
-If user-supplied input could reach this conditional, it's  insufficient and, as such, most likely a vulnerability.

 ## Vulnerability Disclosure How-To

 You have a few options to perform vulnerability disclosure.
 However, I'd like to suggest the following 2 options: